 I’ve been delayed so many times by printer malfunctions and filing cabinets full of years-old records and documents.
 Why should we stand for this kind of inconvenience anymore, at a time when so much innovative technology is available?

-Going paperless means moving on from photocopiers, printers, paper contracts, notebooks, paper invoices, paper-based bulletin boards, and—depending how far you decide to take it—virtually anything else that might be printed or written on.
+Going paperless means moving on from photocopiers, printers, paper contracts, notebooks, paper invoices, paper-based bulletin boards, and—depending on how far you decide to take it—virtually anything else that might be printed or written on.

 I’m sure you like the ease of note-taking on paper.
 But how often do you come back to those notes, once they’re away in a drawer somewhere, creased up?
 What if you lose the paper you made the notes on?